ScilifelabDataCentre/OrderPortal/README.md

 Design outline
 --------------

-The system is a portal for orders (_a.k.a._ requests or project applications) to one single facility from its users.
+The system is a portal for orders (requests, project applications, etc) to a single facility from its users.
 A user is a researcher external to the service facility, and may or may not be the Principal Investigator (PI) for one or more projects.

 An order is created from a template which is called a form in this system.
 The facility administrators must set up and publish the order